Edrusb/HPCM-VM/doc/6-multibmc.md

 - **xxx-x...xxx** the token secret as obtained at its creation time
 - **proxmox-6** the hostname or the IP address of one of the proxmox hypervisor of the cluster

-Several instances of *multibmc* can be run on this VM, they should only have their own UDP port range.
+Several instances of *multibmc* can be run on this VM, they should only have their own UDP port range and their dedicated configuration file.

 >
 > ./multibmc.py /etc/multibmc.json **add** 111 10.25.255.250 16